Angus Health & Social Care Partnership - Draft strategic Commissioning Plan 2019-2022

 These departments should make the necesary arrangements for you to return to either their own department or arrange for treatment locally at whitehills Community Hospiital

 Apologies for any inconvenience this may cause but we no longer have the capacity to arrange appointments for this.

 Patient Feedback Summary 2018

-See our leaflets on the above subjects on the desk in the foyer, including healthy eating, alcohol consumption, smoking cessation and may more.
+See our leaflets on the above subjects on the desk in the foyer, AND on the notice board in the waiting room, including healthy eating, Eatwell plate, alcohol consumption, smoking cessation and many more.